Achintya999/Contour-Identification-By-Shapes/README.md

 # Contour-Identification-By-Shapes

-Identifying Shapes of different Objects in the Image.
+This app made using OpenCV identifies shapes of different Objects in the Image.